 And, in a convoluted manner, we tend to deal with the terror of ‘hate’ quite well.
 We know the calloused drill.

-First comes the breaking news across all cable networks, Twitter and Facebook.
-Horrific details capture our attention – for at least several days – we grudgingly get past the funerals – some with closed caskets because of bullets tearing facial recognition – politicians pander providing conventional ironic and hypocritical “thoughts and prayers.”
+First comes the breaking news across all cable networks and social media.
+Horrific details capture our attention – for at least several days.
+We grudgingly get past the funerals – some with closed caskets because of bullets tearing facial recognition.
+Politicians pander providing conventional ironic and hypocritical “thoughts and prayers.”
+“Freedom Caucus” members remain illusively unavailable, safely behind closed doors.

-We listen to the names of the victims, see their photos, learn perhaps about a new geographic and demographic unknown to us.
+We listen to the names of the victims, see their photos, learn perhaps about new geographical locations and demographics unknown to us.

 It’s that presence no more that tends to gnaw at us.